DesignPLUS Flashcards

 After clicking on the Flashcards button, that interface will be added to the RCE.

-To edit names of the panel headings (Example: Flashcard Term 1, Flashcard Term 2), refer to the section on Content Panel in this guide.
+To edit the front side of your Flashcards (Example: Flashcard Term 1, Flashcard Term 2), refer to the section on Content Panel in this guide.

-To edit the content within each panel (Example: Flashcard Description 1, Flashcard Description 2), place your cursor in those areas within the RCE, and make edits as needed.
+To edit the back side of your Flashcards (Example: Flashcard Description 1, Flashcard Description 2), place your cursor in those areas within the RCE, and make edits as needed.

 A screenshot of the Canvas LMS Rich Content Editor (RCE) interface showing top menus (Edit, View, Insert, Format, Tools, Table) and a standard formatting toolbar.
 Inserted within the content area is a structured Flashcards tool template, defined by hierarchical dashed purple borders, with the overall container labeled "Flashcards" in the upper right.
 The layout features an "Instructions" section followed by a "Description List" area containing two rows of side-by-side placeholder content.
 The first row includes a left box labeled "Flashcard Term" with centered placeholder text "Flashcard Term 1" and an adjacent right box labeled "Flashcard Description" with centered text "Flashcard Description 1".
 The second row mirrors this setup with "Flashcard Term 2" and "Flashcard Description 2" text in their respective term and description boxes.